-I am sorry that my father didn't live long enough to learn that Aaron Isaac Jankelewicz, his first cousin, and Aaron's son Adek, did live through the war.
+I am sorry that my father didn't live long enough to learn that some of his family survived.
+Aaron Isaac Jankelewicz, his first cousin, and Aaron's son Adek, did live through the war.
 Deported to Auschwitz in 1945, the father and son were then sent to the work camp at Ebensee, a satellite of the Mauthausen concentration camp.
 Aaron died on May 30, 1945, but Adek survived to establish the Jankie family in Australia in 1950 or 1951.